🇩🇪 German Stock Market

 Journaling Tips & Metrics

-Record the DAX level at entry and exit
+Record the DAX level and EUR/USD at each entry and exit

 Key Metrics to Track